 Other important events of the last year included two documentaries on the composer's life and work, broadcast in May.
 Both featured some of the best music by Kapralova, recorded exclusively for the projects.
-First of the documentaries, a 54-minute Czech Television film Last Concertino by Marie Kucerova's team (Studio Brno), made an important contribution to Kapralova research by premiering the composer's Concertino for Violin, Clarinet and Orchestra, op.
-21. This remarkable work was reconstructed for the occasion by Brno professors Milos Stedron and Leos Faltus.
+First of the documentaries, a 54-minute Czech Television film Last Concertino by Marie Kucerova's production group (Brno Studio), made an important contribution to Kapralova research by sampling the composer's Concertino for Violin, Clarinet and Orchestra, op.
+21, reconstructed for the occasion by Brno professors Milos Stedron and Leos Faltus.
 The second, a 50-minute radio documentary for Canada's national broadcaster featured Kapralova's North American premiere of Variations sur le Carillon, op.
-16, performed by renowned Canadian pianist Antonin Kubalek.
+16, performed by Canadian pianist Antonin Kubalek.
 The documentary was written and produced for Canadian Broadcasting Corporation (CBC) by Denise Ball, in collaboration with the Society's members Karla Hartl and Antonin Kubalek.
 Kapralova's music was also broadcast by Czech Radio 3 and public radio networks in Chicago, Eastern New York, Western New England, and Southeastern United States.
-Finally, Kapralova's Grotesque Passacaglia was released in a world premiere on compact disc, thanks to Tomas Visek, a brilliant pianist from Prague.
+Finally, Kapralova's Grotesque Passacaglia was released in a world premiere on compact disc, thanks to pianist Tomas Visek.
 His critically acclaimed CD entitled Srdce na Vysocine features also works by Kapralova's contemporaries Bohuslav Martinu, Vitezslav Novak, Vaclav Kapral, Jaroslav Kricka, Otakar Sin, and Jaroslav Jezek.

-Kapralova was also a topic at two international conferences last year: the International Conference on Music Suppressed by the Third Reich, organized by the University of Virginia in March; and the Second Biennial International Conference on Twentieth-Century Music, organized by the Goldsmiths College at the University of London, in June.
-The former programmed Kapralova's April Preludes in the event's gala concert (performed by Kuang-Hao Huang); the latter included a lecture on Kapralova's life and work (by Matthias Wurz).
+Kapralova was also a topic at two international conferences last year: the International Conference on Music Suppressed by the Third Reich was organized by the University of Virginia in March; and the Second Biennial International Conference on Twentieth-Century Music was organized by the Goldsmiths College at the University of London, in June.
+The former programmed Kapralova's April Preludes< in the event's gala concert (performed by Kuang-Hao Huang); the latter included a lecture on Kapralova's life and work (by Matthias Wurz).

 Kapralova's art songs were listed among the key Czech vocal repertoire in a groundbreaking guide Singing in Czech: A Guide to Czech Lyric Diction and Vocal Repertoire, by Dr. Timothy Cheek of University of Michigan, published by Scarecrow Press in May.